azvval/r-dataset-computers-ml/README.md

 # r-dataset-computers-ml
 This repository contains a reproducible, single-file R script analysis using the "Computers" dataset.
-The focus is on a complete data-mining workflow in one R script: data loading and preprocessing, exploratory data analysis, clustering (k-means) and classification models (KNN, Naive Bayes, Decision Tree).
+The focus is on a complete data-mining workflow in R: data loading and preprocessing, exploratory data analysis, clustering (k-means) and classification models (KNN, Naive Bayes, Decision Tree).

 ## How to run